-I work almost entirely in black and white film but occasionally use color slide film and 8mm Video.
+I work almost entirely in black and white film but occasionally use color slide film, Mini DV, and, 8mm Video.

 I find inspiration in the works of Kertez, Steiglitz, Bresson and Frank.
 I learned the most from Bresson but draw a lot, if now just as much, from painters, Degas and Hopper in particular.

 My work focuses on human beings in relationship to their constantly changing surroundings.
 My aim as a photographer is to show man in relation to his own nature and creations and how we all struggle to find a place.
 I am constantly seeking new images and ideas, new ways of seeing.